michielvh1995/CardManager/readme.md

 ## Python TODO:
 ### Tier 1:
-  * Allow for return values for queries
   * Save databases/tables on the harddrive
   * Load databases from a file
-  * Look into list-reordering prevention (or if this is even a thing)

 ### Tier 2:
-  * Data types!
   * Append database files without having to load the entire DB (might/will be broken with encryption)
   * Make it into a deamon